2022

 Project Title Principal Investigator(s) Institution(s) and Partner(s) Funder(s) Status

-Defining the Longitudinal Course, Outcomes and Treatment Needs of Vulnerable Canadians with Posttraumatic Stress Disorder Jitender Sareen, MD University of Manitoba True Patriot Love Completed
+Defining the Longitudinal Course, Outcomes and Treatment Needs of Vulnerable Canadians with Posttraumatic Stress Disorder Jitender Sareen, MD University of Manitoba True Patriot Love Foundation Completed

 Project Description